SharePoint/sp-dev-docs/docs/schema/feature-element-feature.md

 <p>Keep in mind that the **RequireResources** attribute is enforced in the user interface only.
 A Feature without resources for a particular language can still be activated for a Web site through command line operations with stsadm.exe or through the object model.</p>
 <p>SharePoint Foundation does not enforce **RequireResources** for Features that are part of a larger site definition.
 If you supply, for example, a Thai version of a site definition by putting a webtempThai.xml in %ProgramFiles%\Common Files\Microsoft Shared\web server extensions\15\TEMPLATE\1054\XML, you must verify that each Feature contained in the folder has the appropriate resources.</p></li>
 <li><p>In general, SharePoint Foundation ensures that user interface extension components of the Feature do not show up in Web sites that do not have resources, but there are exceptions.
 Even if you do a careful job of setting **RequireResources** and not deploying site definitions unless all Features have resources in them, Features can still show up in sites where resources are not available.</p>
 <p>As an example scenario, assume that you have a custom Feature with resources for two languages that provides custom toolbar buttons and site settings links, and that you have provisioned a new site collection with a root Web site in one of the languages.
 Then, after downloading and installing the language pack for a third language, you provision a new subsite in this third language under the original root Web site.
-If **RequireResources</span> is not set to <span class="keyword">TRUE</span>, the custom Feature will attempt to fall back and use fallback resources (in other words, those defined as <span class="code">Resources\Resources.resx</span>, with no culture.)
+If **RequireResources</span> is not set to **TRUE</span>, the custom Feature will attempt to fall back and use fallback resources (in other words, those defined as <span class="code">Resources\Resources.resx</span>, with no culture.)
 If there are no fallback resources, SharePoint Foundation will render empty strings.
-However, if <span class="keyword">RequireResources</span> is set to <span class="keyword">TRUE**, user interface extension components of the Feature (for example, those defined through a <a href="customaction-element.md">CustomAction</a>, <a href="listtemplate-element-list-template.md">ListTemplate</a>, or <a href="featuresitetemplateassociation-element-featuresitetemplateassociation.md">FeatureSiteTemplateAssociation</a> element) will not show up in subsites if no resources are available, so that the custom links and site settings will be automatically hidden.</p></li>
+However, if **RequireResources</span> is set to **TRUE**, user interface extension components of the Feature (for example, those defined through a <a href="customaction-element.md">CustomAction</a>, <a href="listtemplate-element-list-template.md">ListTemplate</a>, or <a href="featuresitetemplateassociation-element-featuresitetemplateassociation.md">FeatureSiteTemplateAssociation</a> element) will not show up in subsites if no resources are available, so that the custom links and site settings will be automatically hidden.</p></li>
 </ul>
 <p>Setting this attribute only applies to activating Features through the user interface, and not through STSADM.EXE command-line operations or the object model.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p>**Scope**</p></td>
 <td align="left"><p>Required** Text</span>.
-Specifies the scope in which the Feature can be activated and contains one of the following values: <span class="keyword">Farm</span> (farm), <span class="keyword">WebApplication</span> (Web application), <span class="keyword">Site </span>(site collection), <span class="keyword">Web** (Web site).
+Specifies the scope in which the Feature can be activated and contains one of the following values: **Farm</span> (farm), **WebApplication</span> (Web application), **Site </span>(site collection), **Web** (Web site).
 For information about scope, see <a href="http://msdn.microsoft.com/library/d7f65b00-9a6f-4614-bca7-b1dbb43e3d16(Office.15).aspx">Element Scope</a>.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**SolutionId**</p></td>